Arlodotexe/windows-interact/README.md

 ### `System.error()`
 ---
-`System.error` is a powerful alternative to `console.error`.
+An alternative to `console.error`.
 It will push the output of the log to the console (in red!) and record each entry in a .txt file.

-`System.error` can also be used to log errors from other devices.
+It can also be used to log errors from other devices.
 The second parameter will prepend `ERROR @ {device name}` to the log file.

 You can set the default log file location with `System.set.preferences`, like so: